-Although Energy Seal and Woodsman come in different colors and both may be used for a multitude of purposes, the proper application of these products are quite similar.
-The main difference between Energy Seal and Woodsman is a matter of surface texture.
-Energy Seal contains a fine aggregate that gives it a texture whereas Woodsman is a smooth surfaced sealant.
-The texture of Energy Seal enables it to more closely match the texture of wood and accept a stain, so that it will blend in with the stained wall color if so desired.
-Although Woodsman is stainable, it will not become as indiscernible as Energy Seal.
+Although Energy Seal and Woodsman come in different colors and both may be used for a multitude of purposes, the proper application of these products are similar.
+One of the main differences between Energy Seal and Woodsman is the surface texture.
+Energy Seal contains a fine aggregate that gives it a texture, whereas Woodsman has a much smoother surface.
+The texture of Energy Seal enables it to (1) match the texture of wood more closely and (2) accept a stain to blend in with the stained wall color if so desired.
+Although Woodsman is also stainable, it will not become as indiscernible as Energy Seal.

 Energy Seal and Woodsman are usually recommended for use in joints, seams and gaps that are one inch wide or less.
-Although they can be used in wider joints, we typically recommend using Perma-Chink Log Home Chinking for wide chink joints.
-All of the following application directions and conditions are applicable to both Energy Seal and Woodsman but for brevity we will only refer to Energy Seal or the generic term "sealants."
+Although they can be used in wider joints, we typically recommend using Perma-Chink Log Home Chinking for wide joints.
+The following application directions and conditions are applicable to both Energy Seal and Woodsman but for simplicity we will only refer to Energy Seal or the generic term "sealants."